Close connectedness of the moduli stack of reduced curves: The action of Aut(A c+) and close connectedness of U gn

 If no value of $r_i^{(1)}$ is repeated, we conclude row reduction.
 Otherwise, let $r^{(1)}$ be the largest repeated value of $r_i^{(1)}$ and let $q^{(1)}$ be the largest index such that $r_{q^{(1)}}^{(1)} = r^{(1)}$.
 (In other words, the $r^{(1)}$th column is the rightmost column containing multiple trailing entries, and the $q^{(1)}$th row is the lowest row containing such a trailing entry.)
 We perform the change of basis

 That is, we perform row replacement operations to cancel out the trailing entries in the matrix above the $(q^{(1)},r^{(1)})$th entry.
 Only coefficients with the same $a$-degree are combined, so we may write $b_i^{(2')} = \sum_{\ell = 1}^{c - 1} d_{i,\ell}^{(2')} a^{r_i^{(1)} - \ell} t^\ell$.
-Since the $q^{(1)}$th row only had support in columns $j_{q^{(1)}}, \ldots, r_i^{(1)}$ and we only subtracted $b_{q^{(1)}}$ from rows above it, $d_{i,\ell}^{(2')} = d_{i,\ell}^{(1)}$ remains nonzero for $\ell = j_i$.
+Since the $q^{(1)}$th row only had support in columns $j_{q^{(1)}}, \ldots, r_{q^{(1)}}^{(1)}$ and we only subtracted $b_{q^{(1)}}$ from rows above it, $d_{i,\ell}^{(2')} = d_{i,\ell}^{(1)}$ remains nonzero for $\ell = j_i$.
 Now, for each $i$, set $r_i^{(2)}$ equal to the largest $\ell$ for which $d_{i,\ell}^{(2')} \neq 0$.
 Then divide each basis element by the corresponding coefficient to obtain a new basis

-for $i = 1, \ldots, c - g.$
+for $i = 1, \ldots, c - g - 1$.

-Writing $b_i^{(2)} = \sum_{\ell = 1}^{c - 1} d_{i,\ell}^{(2)} a^{\left(r_i^{(2)} - \ell\right)} t^\ell$, observe that for each $i = 0, \ldots, c - g$, we have
+Writing $b_i^{(2)} = \sum_{\ell = 1}^{c - 1} d_{i,\ell}^{(2)} a^{\left(r_i^{(2)} - \ell\right)} t^\ell$, observe that for each $i = 1, \ldots, c - g - 1$, we have

 If there are no repeated values of $r_i^{(2)}$ the process concludes.
 Otherwise, let $r^{(2)}$ (which is less than $r^{(1)}$) be the greatest repeated value of $r_i^{(2)}$ and repeat the process until no repeated $r_i^{(\ell)}$s remain.
+The process must terminate since the maximum repeated $r$-value strictly decreases at each step and is bounded below by 1.

 After row reduction we have a basis for the family given by